nic-instruction/211-simple-template/README.md

 `.github/workflows/classroom.yml` Just defines the GitHub workflow (what steps are run during autograding)

-Since you have to include the name of the class in a bunch of places, make your life easier by cloning this repo, pulling it to the command line, going to the root of the clone and running these two commands:
+Since you have to include the name of your new class in a bunch of places, make your life easier by cloning this repo, pulling it to the command line, going to the root of the clone and running these two commands:

 ```
 MyNewClass=""     # put the name of your new class between the quotes.